davidliuk/blog/src/standardized/TOEFL/SPEAKING/独立题/README.md

 ### 童不成熟

+Young adults may be easily influenced and may not be able to distinguish right from wrong, which is not suitable for xxx.

+To illustrate, many young people tend to follow popular trends without critically analyzing the consequences.

 kids are not mature and self-controlled, so they need this kind of external rewards.
 Otherwise, it' s easy for them to lose interest in study.

 kids are not mature enough to tell the right from the wrong, so they may imitate some negative behaviors in video games, like bad language or violence.

 kids are not very mature and independent.
 I don' t think they have the ability to take good care of a pet.

+论点：

+- 不做决定：

+  Therefore, it is highly unlikely for them to make informed decisions.

+- 不能做事：

+  which is not suitable for xxx

+- 需要鼓励

 ### 童年快乐